 - Swap refined carbs (like white bread, white rice, and pastries) with whole-grain bread, nuts, and fruit.

-- Avoid trans-fats, instead choosing foods with healthy fat such as nuts.
+- Avoid trans-fats, instead choose foods with healthy fat such as nuts.

 TIPS TO GET KIDS TO ENJOY HEALTHY FOOD